JimLynchCodes/Rippers-N-Dippers/notifier/README.md

 ```

 Note the double side carots `>>` which is needed to append the output to the logs file, and the `2>&1` tells it to write both the standard console logs and errors to the logs file.

+## dyna settings
+Set up your domain name.
+In my case I'm using dynadot as the host of the domain and email hosting (around $12/year and $15/year, respectively).

+## sg settings
+Using jim's evaluates2 account for tt.

+(Jim's mrdotjim email sg account for tg).

+Uses these sg features:

+- unsubscribe group: the "unsubscribe" and "manage email preferences links are appended my sendrid and add /remove users to the sendgrid unsubscribe list, referred to by the "TT_SG_EMAIL_SUBSCRIBERS_LIST_ID" unsub id env variable.

+- Signup Forms - uses a sendgrid signup form to register new users, keeps track of users in sendgrid, env variable is: